antmicro/rowhammer-tester/docs/source/lpddr4_test_board.md

 make build
 ```

 The results will be located in: `build/lpddr4_test_board/gateware/antmicro_lpddr4_test_board.bit`.
-To upload it, use:
+To upload the bitstream, use:

 ```sh
 export TARGET=lpddr4_test_board